 Not at all!
 A BLBCA lodge is an excellent vacation option no matter your interests or age, so long as you enjoy the outdoors and “getting away from it all”.
 You’ll be surprised at the many comforts you can find at a backcountry lodge.
 Many people even hold special events at the lodges with many attending never having been before.

 What types of outdoor activities are available?

-SUMMER: hiking, backpacking, rock climbing, mountaineering, wildlife/nature observing, fishing, canoeing, bird watching and mountain biking.
+SUMMER: hiking, backpacking, rock climbing, mountaineering, wildlife/nature observing, SUPing, canoeing, bird watching, mountain biking and yoga retreats.

 What types of indoor activities are available?

 Our lodges can also be booked in full for family retreats, celebrations such as weddings or for businesses seeking a quiet setting for activities such as strategic planning, leadership development, team building and more.
 Other activities include: yoga, meditation, cooking, art, reading… you get the idea… any form of pure relaxation.